PowerShell/WindowsCompatibility/docs/Module/Import-WinModule.md

 There are commands in the Windows PowerShell core modules that don't exist natively in PowerShell Core.
 If these modules are imported, proxies will only be created for the missing commands.
-Commands that already exist in PowerShell core will not be overridden.
+Commands that already exist in PowerShell Core will not be overridden.
-These modules are:
+The modules subject to this restriction are:

 - Microsoft.PowerShell.Management
 - Microsoft.PowerShell.Utility
 - Microsoft.PowerShell.Security
 - Microsoft.PowerShell.Diagnostics

-Commands from much of the other modules can be fully imported.

 By default, when executing, the current compatibility session is used, or, in the case where there is no existing session, a new default session will be created.